 And not just your students… Whether your aim is advancement, alumni engagement, or helping faculty and staff do their jobs, your website audience holds the key.
 If you listen, they’ll tell you exactly what they want and need from your site.
 Our user-focused approach, backed by research and analytics, will help you build a site that works for all of them.

 45 University of Toronto Temerty Faculty of Medicine websites

-After Foster Interactive helped another agency create the Temerty Faculty of Medicine’s main website, U of T asked to refresh their nearly three dozen other website assets.
+After we helped create the U of T Faculty of Medicine’s main website, the university asked us to refresh dozens of other website assets.

-On a very tight timeline, we created an initial Drupal-based website.
-A few months later, we converted it into a Drupal distribution—a full copy containing everything needed to launch discrete, distinct websites.
+We created an initial site, then converted it into a Drupal distribution—a full copy containing everything needed to launch discrete, distinct websites.

-A centralized Drupal distribution now runs on Pantheon.io, which enabled the Temerty Faculty of Medicine’s in-house teams to scale from three to more than 20 websites in under a year.
-Currently, there are 45 sites.
-Each new site is launched by a team of only two.
+A centralized Drupal distribution now runs on Pantheon.io, which enabled in-house teams to scale to more than 20 websites in under a year.
+Currently, there are 45 sites, each launched by a team of only two.

 18 content types | 900+ nodes